 Bit Peek for Visual Studio Code

-Bit Peek can display the binary and other forms (hexadecimal, octal, ASCII) of numbers at mouse cursor in a very easy to read format.
-Extension is available on the Marketplace.
+Bit Peek can display various forms (binary, hexadecimal, decimal, octal, ASCII) of numbers on a simple mouse cursor hover action, in a very easy to read format.
+Extension is available on the Marketplace and Open VSX Registry, compatible with Arduino IDE 2.x.

 Features

-By default, Bit Peek will show bits in an unique "register friendly" mode: all the 0 s will be displayed as . , so you can identify the 1 s at a glance.
+Bit Peek could show bits in an unique "register friendly" mode: all the 0 s will be displayed as . , so you can identify the 1 s at a glance:

 Bit Peek will try to identify the base of numbers automatically.
 But if you are analyzing memory dumps, try Bit Peek: Toggle force HEX mode command to enforce parsing as hexadecimals: